Why an NFL franchise in London isn't necessary

 A record four games will be held there this season, beginning with Sunday’s clash between Baltimore (2-0) and Jacksonville (1-1) in what is expected to be another sold-out Wembley Stadium.
-The game will be broadcast back in the United States and internationally on Yahoo Sports.
+The game will be streamed live back in the United States and internationally on Yahoo Sports.

 The NFL believed if it could put its product in Europe that Europeans would learn to love the sport.
-It’s worked.
+It has worked.

 [Watch on Yahoo: Ravens vs. Jaguars live from London Sept.
 24]